martinstolu/password_generator_app_with_TKinter/README.md

 - Copy to clipboard
 - Save credentials to a local file

-## How to Use
+🛠 Features
+1. Password Generator: Creates secure passwords with letters, numbers, and symbols.

-1. Enter the website, email/username, and password.
+2. Credential Storage: Saves website, email/username, and password in a local JSON file.
-2. Click “Generate Password” for a random strong password.
-3. Click “Add” to save the credentials.

-Credentials are saved in `data.csv`.
+3. Search Functionality: Retrieve stored credentials by entering the website name.

+4. Clipboard Copy: Automatically copies the generated password to the clipboard.

+5. User-Friendly Interface: Intuitive Tkinter-based GUI with neat layout and input validation.

 ---